MAERYTA MEDRANO, AIA, LEED® AP

 ROBERT LOW, PhD

 Robert Low is a researcher and educator who is passionate about bridging the gap between science, community, and the arts.
-He has over 10 years of experience as a teacher, tutor, and program facilitator.
-His work uses storytelling, games, and creative collaboration to turn abstract and complex concepts into intuitive and inviting experiences.
-His recent work with Gyroscope includes exhibit development for London Children's Museum, San Mateo County Library, and El Paso Children's Museum.
+He has a PhD in social psychology and over 10 years of experience teaching STEM and facilitating education in museums and other settings.
+His work uses storytelling, collaboration, and open-ended creativity to turn complex concepts into inviting explorations.
+His recent work with Gyroscope includes exhibit development and planning for El Paso Children's Museum, QUEST 2.0 Science Center, and the Farming for the Future Foundation.

 Brie Burnham is a graphic designer, project assistant, and education coordinator at Gyroscope.
 She has a passion for science and literature, and is particularly interested in infographics and the ways design and art can be used as a tool to educate.
 Some of her recent Gyroscope projects are the Thinkery, Hawai'i Wildlife Center, MOXI The Wolf Museum of Exploration + Innovation, the St. Louis Science Center, and the Sacramento History Museum.